Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/10-Authorization/README.md

 ## Warm Up Activity (10 Minutes)

 Read [this article](http://www.differencebetween.net/technology/difference-between-authentication-and-authorization/) that dives deep regarding the difference between **authentication** and **authorization**.

 When you're done, **Slack a two sentence summary, in your own words, of the differences between the two** to the `#bew1-2` channel.
-With any remaining time, verbally discuss your summary with your peers, and compare and contrast your responses.
+With any remaining time, verbally **discuss your summary with your peers**, and **compare and contrast** your responses.

 ## Overview (10 Minutes)

 We are using securely signed JSON Web Tokens (JWT) to authenticate our users access to our APIs.
-We can have webhooks that are only accessible by people who are logged in and can prove it with verifiable, signed JWT's.
+We can have webhooks that are only accessible by people who are logged in and can prove it with verifiable, signed JWTs.

 However, what about making your site look different if a user is logged in or logged out?
 Or what if you have different types of users that should see things a little differently?